 The October war 1973

-On the 6th of October 1973, the Arab war for the liberation of the lands occupied by Israel started.
+On October 6, 1973, the Arab war for the liberation of the lands occupied by Israel started.
 The Egyptian forces crossed the canal and invaded the Eastern shore.
-The numbers of Egyptian causalities are a matter of controversy, some have said between 5 and 15 thousand, while the American historian and journalist Abraham Rabinovich says that the combined number of Syrian and Egyptian dead was 8528, in addition to 19549 wounded.
-The Red Cross claims that the number of Egyptian casualties was 10000 dead, 2000 of which fell between the canal crossing on the 6th of October and the 14th of October.
-The rest died after the Egyptian army occupied the Madaik area in the center of Sinai until the cease fire on the 22nd of October 1973.
+The numbers of Egyptian causalities are a matter of controversy, some have said between five and 15,000, while the American historian and journalist Abraham Rabinovich says that the combined number of Syrian and Egyptian dead was 8,528, in addition to 19549 wounded.
+The Red Cross claims that the number of Egyptian casualties was 10000 dead, 2000 of which fell between the canal crossing on October 6 and 14.
+The rest died after the Egyptian army occupied the Madaik area in the center of Sinai until the cease fire on October 22, 1973.

-Throughout all these episodes of exploitation and war around the Suez Canal, Egypt has lost around 130 thousand lives directly or indirectly involved in the history of the Canal.
+Throughout all these episodes of exploitation and war around the Suez Canal, Egypt has lost around 130,000 lives directly or indirectly involved in the history of the Canal.